It’s not only preschool and elementary families heading to suburbia. Here’s what you need to know if you’re moving with middle schoolers…

 #5.
-Consider The New School’s Grade Breaks
+Consider The New Middle School’s Grade Breaks

 If it’s not essential that you move immediately, you may want to start exploring the suburbs with an eye on the natural school “breaks” in communities.
 For example, while many districts are K-5 for elementary and 6-8 for middle school, there are plenty of districts where sixth grade is part of elementary school.
 Other districts start middle school in fifth grade, and high school starts earlier as well.